 The ability to deal with any incident depends on good communication.
-The College is committed to informing the community of an emergency, disaster or potential disaster immediately upon determining the nature of the emergency.
-Using the College's emergency notification systems, the Emergency Management Team will immediately notify the campus community of a confirmed emergency or dangerous situation that presents an immediate threat to the health or safety of the community.
+The university is committed to informing the community of an emergency, disaster or potential disaster immediately upon determining the nature of the emergency.
+Using the university's emergency notification systems, the Emergency Management Team will immediately notify the campus community of a confirmed emergency or dangerous situation that presents an immediate threat to the health or safety of the community.

 Below are a few terms you should know.